mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 can use certificates signed by that CA instead of self-signed ones.
 The rest of the steps should be the exact same in both cases.

+!!
+If your CA uses intermediate certificates, make sure they are concatenated into your cert.crt file

 ### Generating new keys and certificates